monsonite/Simple-TTL-CPU/README.md

 The arrangement I have shown can be expanded to a 16 x 8-bit ROM.

 Other recent progress a simplification of the Front Panel-Memory schematic and the inclusion of a 4-bit 74194 universal shift register in the ALU (instead of the 4-bit 74173 register) to allow left and right shifts.

+# Exercise 5 Nybble

+The file Nybble_6.dig combines the three main building blocks of the system.

+There is sufficient circuitry to enter data from the front-panel switches into memory.

+The ALU can be controlled manually and shows the results of using either a plain register or a universal shift register as the Accumulator.

+The Instruction Decoder allows efficient control of the ALU.